jwworth/jakeworth/content/blog/how-i-talk.md

 and each time act like it's the real thing.

 There's another benefit to this process: after running through a talk ten times, weaker pieces start to stand out.
-Remove them out and try again.
-In this extended period, I tend to get some of my best ideas doing mundane tasks like cooking.
-I can't get into that kind of creative headspace unless I become almost a big bored by the material.
+Remove them and try again.
+In this phase, I tend to get some of my best ideas doing mundane tasks like cooking.
+I can't get into that kind of creative headspace unless I become almost a bit bored by the material.
 And that just takes reps.

 #### Delivery